LasseHenrich/FTBenchExt/README.md

 # Current Short-Term Notes
-I am unable to initialize the dataset for T11, as it is so big (>6GB) that my VM crashes when running wiki_prep.py.
+1. I am unable to initialize the dataset for T11, as it is so big (>6GB) that my VM crashes when running wiki_prep.py.
-I am also unable to initialize the dataset for T15, as I need to download it manually, but the WeTransfer link is outdated.
+1. I am also unable to initialize the dataset for T15, as I need to download it manually, but the WeTransfer link is outdated.
+1. T2 is impossible for me to test, because my VM crashes when running the sklearn implementation.

 # General